Admission for the January 2025 academic session is ongoing Apply Now!

 • Describe the key steps in venture creation;

-• Spot opportunities in problems and high potential sectors regardless of geographical location;
+• Spot opportunities in problems and high-potential sectors regardless of geographical location;

 • State how original products, ideas, and concepts are developed;